 Access to the Brooklyn Bridge is 24 hours per day and it is beautiful at any time of day, but sunset is particularly nice!
 This way, you can take in the views of both Brooklyn, Manhattan and the Statue of Liberty while there is still light out and then watch as all the sights come to life with electric wonder.
 Be warned for whatever time of day you go, it can get chilly up there on the bridge.
 Plan ahead and bring a jacket or sweater (in fall, winter or spring) so that you can enjoy your walk!
 Be sure to check out our guide on New York City weather to help plan which pieces of clothing to bring.
 It is also very safe to walk across the Brooklyn Bridge at night, as there are many tourists and commuters using the bridge till about 11 pm (23:00) at night.

-There are many ways to tour the Brooklyn Bridge, however you won’t be able to ride over the bridge on a bus tour, as all buses and coaches are banned from the bridge.
-So you have two options, walking and bike tours.
-There are more options than what’s listed below, but this list will serve you well.
+There are many ways to tour the Brooklyn Bridge: particularly with us.
+However, you won’t be able to ride over the bridge on a bus tour, as all buses and coaches are banned.
+In other words, you have two options: walking and bike tours.
+There are more options than what you’ll find listed below, but this list will serve you well.
+If you are considering the purchase of a New York Pass or the Explorer Pass, then you will be entitled to a free walking tour of the bridge.
+Read our post to determine if a discount tourist pass is for you.

 Guided Walking Tours: